milvus-io/milvus/docs/design_docs/retrieve_entity.md

 ### Testcase 4

-In the newly created collection, insert a record with a primary key of 107, call the Flush interface, and check whether there are stats and bloomfilter files on minIO.
+In the newly created collection, insert a record with a primary key of 107, call the Flush interface, and check whether there are stats and bloomfilter files on MinIO.